Diesel78q/Diesel78q/README.md

 My name is Daniil
 ==============================================================================================================================

-Hello!
-My name is Daniil, and I'm a student of Political Science who decided to change my career path to programming.
+I'm a student of Political Science who decided to change my career path to programming.
 Currently, I am self-learning and actively developing my programming skills.

 Education:
 Incomplete higher education at Akademia Ekonomiczna-Humanistyczna in Warsaw, Poland, specializing in Political Science.
 My background in humanities allows me to approach problem-solving analytically and work effectively with data.